LukaPavlovicGit/xv6-file-recovery-functionality/README.md

 ---

-- To start the program type next commands:
+- To start the program type commands:
 1. Open the terminal in project's directory<br/>
 2. Call command ***'make clean'***<br/>
 3. Then call command ***'make qemu'***<br/>

 The xv6 operating system should be started at this point, and QEMU window should be displayed<br/><br/>

 ---